NexulAcademy/intro-angular-layouts/README.md

 # Prerequisites

 This walkthrough can be followed using a Windows, Mac or Linux computer.
-An editor is required to edit files along and a terminal app.
+An editor is required to edit files along with a terminal app.

 (1)Editor: The recommended editor application for Windows, Mac and Linux is VS Code. https://code.visualstudio.com/download